 The second case talks about the future of a husband and wife who want to reunite after divorce.
 It encourages them to reunite if they think that they will observe the limits of God.
 The use of conjecture goes in line with the principle of God's ultimate knowledge of the future.
 No one else knows the future except God.
 So, the use of conjecture has the illocutionary function of hope and expectation.
-Man has nothing except hoping for a better future and feeling that things will turn well.
+Man owns nothing except hoping for a better future and feeling that things will turn well.
 Moreover, the use of the mental process of conjecture implies that having the least degree of certitude is enough for initiating good deeds.
 Therefore, the face-value meaning is taken for granted.
-Despite this fact, the excegtes differ over the interpretation of the form of conjecture.
+Despite this fact, the exegetes differ over the interpretation of the form of conjecture.
 Some manage in grasping the illocutionary function of hope and expectation, but others fail in their attempt to arrive at the true meaning.
-The verse reads: (2:230). فَلَا خُبُاحُ عَلَيْهِمَا أَنْ يَتَرَاجَعَا إِنْ ظُنَا أَنْ يُقِيمَا حُدُودَ اللَّه.
-[And if he has divorced her (the third time), then she is not lawful unto him thereafter until she has married another husband.
-Then, if the other husband divorces her, it is no sin on both of them that they reunite, provided they feel that they can keep the limits ordained by Allah]. (al-Baqarah 1: 230).
+The verse reads: (2:230). فَلَا جُنَاحَ عَلَيْهِمَا أَنْ يَتَرَاجَعَا إِنْ ظَنَّا أَنْ يُقِيمًا حُدُودَ اللَّهِ.
+(2:230), then she is not lawful unto him thereafter until she has married another husband.
+Then, if the other husband divorces her, it is no sin on both of them that they reunite, provided they feel that they can keep the limits ordained by Allah.
+These are the limits of Allah, which He makes plain for the people who have knowledge]. (al-Baqarah 1: 230).

 al-Waħidy (p.
-230) states that the meaning of the mental process ' \underline{z} anna' is knowledge and certainty that they are sure of giving one's dues for being devout believers. an-Nasafy (p.
-192), at- \underline{T} abary (p.
+230) states that the meaning of 'conjecture' is knowledge and certainty that they are sure of giving one's dues being devout believers. an-Nasafy (p.
+192, v.2), at-Tabary (p.
 176), and ibn Kathīr (p.
 230) interpret it in terms of conjecture. an-Nasafy says that 'conjecture' is used instead of certainty because certainty is beyond human knowledge.
 Comprehensive knowledge is confined to God only.
-This interpretation reflects the principle of holiness without demonstrating it. at- \underline{T} abary goes further underlining the illocutionary function of hope and expectation.
+This interpretation reflects the principle of holiness without demonstrating it. at-Tabary goes further underlining the illocutionary function of hope and expectation.